pingcap/docs/tikv-configuration-file.md

 ### `compaction-guard-min-output-file-size`

-+ The lower bound of SST file size when compaction guard is enabled.
-The config prevent SST files being too small when compaction guard is enabled.
++ The minimum SST file size when the compaction guard is enabled.
+This config prevents SST files from being too small when the compaction guard is enabled.
 + Default value: `"8MB"`
 + Unit: KB|MB|GB